frycast/danielvfryer3/content/authors/admin/_index.md

 highlight_name: false
 ---

 Data analyses are increasingly being conducted with complicated, or 'black box', models.
 These models produce results that are hard to explain and interpret.
-I work to develop transparency, honesty, and clarity in knowledge discovery processes, through research, teaching, software tools (including unit testing) and communication.
+I work to develop transparency, honesty, and clarity in knowledge discovery processes, through research, teaching, software tools and communication.

 Through my PhD I am accidentally becoming an expert in a thing called the Shapley value.
 I'm also interested (though not an expert) in mental health, precision medicine, scientific integrity, communication of uncertainty, sustainable development and microalgae.